dylpall/FOR-350/thuglyfe2_report.md

 | `volt.wav`              |       *(no definitive match)* | `is_Packed2` expects JPEG header/trailer and `SR` packer marker + `"Google"` string.
 Unless `volt.wav` contains an embedded JPEG with those markers, the rule would not match.
 Based on filename `volt.wav` this is **less likely** to match, but embedded payloads are possible. | **Inconclusive** — likely benign unless embedded JPEG/packer markers exist; verify with PE/file inspection.                                             |
 | `fileview.exe`          | *(no rule matched by design)* | No rule in the set specifically targets `fileview.exe` by name or pattern.
 If it contains indicators overlapping the other rules, those would be captured above.                                                                                                                  | **Likely benign** (no YARA rule hit); verify with PE inspection if concerned.                                                                           |

-> Notes: the table above is a static-evidence mapping using the rule conditions you supplied.
-If you executed the rules and have the run logs, please paste them and I will replace the “would match / likely” language with definitive “matched” / “no match” entries and embed logs/screenshots.

 ---

 ## Analysis / Observed Functionality (evidence-based)